bring/hedwig/README.md

     ├── / package.json              - Contains all npm scripts
     └── / *.*                       - Various dotfiles and config files

+### Found a bug?
+- If you've found a bug, you can create a new [issue](https://github.com/bring/hedwig/issues) via github.
+- If you want to fix this issue yourself, do so and then follow the development guide above.

+### FAQ
+  Q: I have a question!
+Who do i ask?
+  A: Use the Hedwig slack channel!

+### Maintainers
+WIP

 ### 📦 Dependencies (development helpers)

 * [PostCSS](https://github.com/postcss/postcss), [cssnano](https://github.com/ben-eb/cssnano), [postcss-cli](https://github.com/postcss/postcss-cli), [postcss-cssnext](https://github.com/MoOx/postcss-cssnext), [postcss-extend](https://github.com/travco/postcss-extend) - for transpiling CSS